bmink/microarcade/README.md

 ## The graphics library

+### Framebuffers

+Once a module's start function is called, the module is given complete control over the console, including the display.

+Graphics are done by drawing into a framebuffer, ie. memory buffer that represents the contents of the screen.
+In the case of `microarcade`, the display is 128x64 pixels, and each pixel can be represented by one bit (pixel on/off) so the framebuffer is 1024 bytes large (1024 * 68 / 8).
+Once the app finishes drawing the frame, it sends it to the display (more on this below).

+To elimiate the need for data conversions when transmitting to the display, in-memory framebuffer bit configuration follows that of the SSD1309 display controller, and is *vertical*.
+This means that one byte of framebuffer data represents a one pixel wide and 8 pixels tall section of the screen.
+In most cases, applications don't have to worry about this since they won't set bits in the framebuffer direcly, but instead use one of the drawing functions provided.

+### Sprites, tilemaps, fonts/text, shapes

+Efficient support for all these are supported by `microarcade`.

+`disp_blt()` is one of the most core functions in the library and is used not only to blit sprites into a frame, but also called by most other graphics functions.
+Whatever the application needs to draw that is not supporte by built-in functions -- if it can do so by using one or a few `disp_blt()` calls, it will be fast.

+Sprite buffer data has to be vertically bitmapped.
+Check out my CLI sprite & font editor/animator [sprited](https://github.com/bmink/sprited) for creating your sprites.
+It can also dump sprite data in C code syntax (horizontally or vertically mapped), which can be copy and pasted straight into source files.

+### The framebuffer pool

+A module may want to allocate an internal copy of a framebuffer for efficiency.
+For example, it may want to draw a static background into a framebuffer once and then keep copying the contents of this framebuffer into the main framebuffer before overlaying sprites.

+A 1K framebuffer generally is too large to be put on the stack so these copies will have to be allocated on the heap.
+To reduce the number of memory allocations and potential fragmentation, a frame buffer pool is provided.
+Applications can request a framebuffer using ` disp_getframebuf()`.
+Framebuffers are released by calling `disp_releaseframebuf()`.
+The size of the framebuffer pool is limited (8 by default), so applications should take care not to use more than they absolutely need and they must have released all all framebuffers they held when they exit.

+## Display modes

 Generally, applications are expected to draw into the frame buffer pointed to by `curframe` using the provided functions such as `disp_blt()` (for bliting sprites), `disp_drawbox()` or `disp_puttext()`.
 Then they are expected to tell